This article has been created with the main purpose of helping you identify and remove the Nike Shoes scam from your computer.

 Below you can see one particular situation where this scam has been posted directly to a user’s profile, suggesting that the profile itself is directly compromised by the scamming software:

-What is very interesting in this particular case is that the victim himself has reportedly received an e-mail that may have led him to the supciiosu website, which does introduce another method via which this scam may be replicated – web links via e-mails.
+What is very interesting in this particular case is that the victim himself has reportedly received an e-mail that may have led him to the suspicious website, which introduces another replication method of the scam – web links sent via e-mails.

-If the RayBan scam virus can take control over your Facebook profile, it may have other features that are embedded within it and allow it to to keep this control, for instance:
+If the RayBan scam virus can take control over your profile, it may have other features that are embedded within it that make it persistent:

 - Keyloggers that obtain what you type online and may steal your password and financial data.